vircon32/ComputerSoftware/DesktopEmulator/Data/Readme.txt

     sessions, it will need a memory card to preserve any saved information.

-    If you don't have a memory card file to insert into the console, first create a new empty card file using the option in the Memory Card menu.
-Then you can load that file and the console will be able to use the memory card.
+    There are 2 modes you can choose to manage memory cards.
+You can choose which one to use from the options menu.

+    Automatic (default option):

+      The emulator automatically creates a new memory card for each game we open.
+It saves them in subfolder "Cards" within the emulador folder.

+      This mode is the same one used by the Vircon32 core for RetroArch.
+Many other emulators also work like this.

+    Manual:

+      The emulator will not create or use cards automatically.
+      Instead, from the memory card menu you can create new cards and decide when to load and remove them.

+      This mode mirrors the way you would use a physical console, handling the cards and cartridges ourselves.

-    Be careful to use the right memory card for each cartridge!
+    If you use manual mode, be careful to use the right memory card for each cartridge!
 Each game should check that the data in the card does not belong to other cartridges, but there is no guarantee that it actually will.

 ------------------------------------------------------------

-What's new in version 24.3.2?
+What's new in version 24.7.29?

-  - Corrected wrong GPU use percentage shown in menu bar.
-  - Improved graphic performance with better OpenGL handling and by grouping rectangles when drawing.
+  - Added option (enabled by default) for automatic memory card handling.
+  - The standard BIOS included with the emulator has been updated to version 1.2.

 ------------------------------------------------------------